 In the photo example above, electrical requirements for this 3-ton American Standard unit require a minimum amperage rating of 25 Amps.
 Based on the above chart, this 3-ton air conditioner unit requires an 8-gauge wire and a maximum size of 35 amp circuit breaker.

-Both the wire and breaker size fall within the parameters outlined above.
+Both the wire and breaker sizes fall within the parameters outlined above.
 Using a 30-amp breaker, 80% of the amps are 24 running amps.
 So, you could get by with a 30 amp breaker.
 However, I’d still recommend the 8-gauge wire.

 A 25-amp breaker would likely trip frequently because the 80% rule allows 20 running amps.
-The maximum load the 25-amp circuit breaker can handle is 31.25 amps (125% of the breaker amperage), which is likely to trip the breaker frequently.
+The maximum load the 25-amp circuit breaker can handle is 31.25 amps (125% of the breaker amperage), likely to trip the breaker frequently.

 How Many Amps Does a Heat Pump or AC Use?

-This chart is based on a 230-volt and 16 SEER.
+This air conditioner amperage chart is based on a 230-volt and 16 SEER.
 One thing to remember is BTU / ((SEER*0.875) x Volt) = Amps.

 Air conditioners and heat pumps are necessary equipment in many homes to make things comfortable.
 When wiring them, it’s crucially important to get things right for safety reasons and to reduce the number of electrical problems you’ll have down the road.